Gap year students have the option of spending a semester in Sorrento and combining the program with another city for a semester:

 For gap-year students at Sant’Anna Institute, the months before home university enrollment are spent expanding global perspectives, opening new doors, and seizing once-in-a-lifetime opportunities.

-This program is designed for students that want to take a step back before entering college and explore their options and passions while earning valuable college credit.
+This program is designed for students who want to take a step back before entering college and explore their options and passions while earning valuable college credit.